enockmbaraka/sqlchemy/Maji_Ndogo_Part_4/README.md

 **5. Data Visualization**

 Data visualizations played a crucial role in exploring and comprehending the data.
-Histograms, bar charts, and scatter plots were utilized to:
+Bar chart was utilized to:

 * Identify patterns in water usage across different locations and demographics.
 * Visualize correlations between wait times and source types.